Route 36 allows all full-time traditional undergraduate students to take summer courses for free.

 Only 44% of college students complete their bachelor’s degree in four years.
 That’s according to a study from the National Center for Education Statistics.
 So why do they call it a “four-year degree” if the majority of students pursuing it cannot finish in four years?

-Route 38 gives you 38 credits to allocate between fall, spring, and summer.
-If you maintain full-time status (12-18 credits) for both the fall and spring terms, then the following summer, you can take your remaining credits (up to a grand total of 38 per year) at no extra charge.
-You pay the regular full-time tuition rate for fall and spring, and the summer courses are free.
+Route 36 gives you 36 credits to allocate between fall, spring, and summer.
+If you maintain full-time status (12-18 credits) for both the fall and spring terms, then the following summer, you can take your remaining credits (up to a grand total of 36 per year) at no extra charge.
+You pay the regular full-time tuition rate for fall and spring, and the summer courses are free (note- only in-person classes are available at no extra charge.
+Online classes can be taken at a reduced rate).

 Accelerate your education